 In addition, researchers believe that the areas of the brain responsible for controlling fear may be impacted.

 Current research of anxiety is taking a deeper look at the parts of the brain that are involved with anxiety.
-Learn more about what the researchers are finding.

 A single test can’t diagnose anxiety.
 Instead, an anxiety diagnosis requires a lengthy process of physical examinations, mental health evaluations, and psychological questionnaires.

 Some doctors may conduct a physical exam, including blood or urine tests to rule out underlying medical conditions that could contribute to symptoms you’re experiencing.

 Several anxiety tests and scales are also used to help your doctor assess the level of anxiety you’re experiencing.

 Once you’ve been diagnosed with anxiety, you can to explore treatment options with your doctor.
 For some people, medical treatment isn’t necessary.
 Lifestyle changes may be enough to cope with the symptoms.